 While NPS, CSAT, and CES all garner feedback about how a customer feels about your company, products, and services, there are nuances that make one better than the other depending on your use case and business goals.

-In this article, we’ll explore their differences to help you understand how to use each for measuring your customer experience.
+In this article, we’ll explore their differences and help you understand how to use each for measuring your customer experience.

 When you start your customer experience program, the first step is to figure out what you’re trying to accomplish through the data gathered in your customer experience study.
-There are generally three types of studies:
+Let’s take a look at two types of studies and why you would want to use them.

-1. Relationship studies, where you evaluate the quality of the overall relationship a customer has with you.
+You want to evaluate the quality of the overall relationship a customer has with you.
 The goal is to monitor how your customer base feels about your company over time as both your business and the market evolve.
-Insights gathered inform strategies that improve customer loyalty, and subsequently revenue through increased customer retention, reduced churn, and word of mouth.
+Insights gathered are to inform strategies that improve customer loyalty, and subsequently revenue through increased customer retention, reduced churn, and word of mouth.

 When you take a closer look at the single-question survey used to calculate each metric, you’ll see what makes these studies relational vs transactional.